dell-examples/ppdm-generic-scripts/scripts/azure_dns_backup/azure_dns_backup.md

 ## 📄 License

-APACHE License – see script header for full terms.
+MIT License – see script header for full terms.

 ---